javipalanca/simfleet/docs/develop.rst

     A ``spade.template.Template`` accepts boolean operators to combine `Templates` (e.g. ``my_tpl = Template( template1 & template2)``)

-At this point we can present a full example on how to build an agent that registers a behavior with a template and receives messages that match that template:
+At this point we can present a full example on how to build an agent that registers a behaviour with a template and receives messages that match that template:

 .. code-block:: python